 Grating Option Comparison

 While Mini Channel grates come in a standard slotted pattern, the Z880 grates (shown below) have a more decorative pattern that gives them a classier appearance.
-The thicker grate also holds more weight, providing more structural integrity than thinner Mini Channel grates, but ultimately has less open area for water to drain.
+The thicker grate also holds more weight, providing more structural integrity than thinner Mini Channel grates, but ultimately has a less open area for water to drain.

 The Z880 and Mini Channel systems each offer six color options which are the same with one exception.
 The Z880 offers a sky blue grate while the Mini Channel offers a forest green grate.